Optimal-power Configurations for Hover Solutions in Mono-spinners: INTRODUCTION

-The vehicles in the second category are inspired from birds species in nature.
-They normally have one or two flapping wings.
-Single actuator (wing) vehicles of this category are only capable of altitude control, while those with two actuators (i.e., two wings) are capable of controlling all three translational degrees of motion, \cite{flapwing}.
-Flying machines falling into the third category, namely spinners, generate a constant rotation about a fixed axis in space, precession axis, due to the presence of unbalanced moments in the system (aka, boomerang-type spinners).
+Flying machines falling into the third category, namely spinners, generate a constant rotation about a fixed axis in space, i.e., precession axis, due to the presence of unbalanced moments in the system (aka, boomerang-type spinners).
 The minimum number of actuators required to achieve position control in these machines is one, which renders itself as the simplest structure of rotary-wing UAV that is controllable in all translational degrees of motion, \cite{spinners}.

-Technical specifications of a spinner-type machine with only one actuator, (aka, a mono-spinner) can be found in \cite{monospinner}, tri-spinners and quad-spinner \cite{spinners}.
-A novel design of a small spinning vehicle that consists of one single propeller and an aerodynamically-designed streamline-shape fuselage is presented in \cite{picco}.
+Technical specifications of a spinner-type machine with only one actuator, (aka, a mono-spinner) can be found in \cite{monospinner}, and also specifications for another spinner with two actuators can be found in \cite{spinners}.
+A novel design of a small spinning vehicle that consists of a single propeller and an aerodynamically-designed streamline-shape fuselage is presented in \cite{picco}.
 A single blade spinning rotor-craft with two tilted rotors is presented in \cite{phantom}.
 A transformable vehicle, also known as THOR, which transforms from a fixed-wing aircraft to a spinner can be found in \cite{thor}.

 This paper investigates about the optimal design of mono-spinners with a streamline-shape fuselage that can provide the most energy-efficient solution for hovering and also position control for the first time.
+For simplicity, in this paper, we only consider blade like geometry for the fuselage.
+However, any streamline-shape fuselage could be considered as long as the aerodynamic model for forces and moments is available and could be incorporated in the mathematical modeling of the UAV.